AsyamMD/202505-MKL-Documentation/README.md

-Master's student of environmental engineering at Institut Teknologi Sepuluh Nopember, Indonesia.
+Master's graduate of environmental engineering at Institut Teknologi Sepuluh Nopember, Indonesia.
-Current thesis: City-scale Regional Climate Model, to model the effect of climate change to precipitation rate.
+Master's thesis: Study of Climate Change Effect on Precipitation in Surabaya Using Regional Climate Model.
-Topics I interested in: water resource, climate change, environmental modeling.
+Topics I interested in: water resource, climate science, climate modeling, environmental modeling.
-Looking for any research opportunity.
+Looking for any research or PhD opportunity.